Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition: Experiments

 \subsubsection{RAVDESS}

-RAVEDESS is a validated multimodal database of emotional speeches and songs, which includes 9 hours of speeches and 1440 utterance.
-Unlike the IEMOCAP, the speech content of each utterance in RAVEDESS is the same and the actors express the different emotions through the different tones.
-The label of each utterance is validated by multiple raters and the intensity of the emotions is conducted based on the raters' responses on \emph{emotion strength}.
+RAVDESS is a validated multimodal database of emotional speeches and songs, which includes 9 hours of speeches and 1,440 utterance.
+Unlike the IEMOCAP, the speech content of each utterance in RAVDESS is the same and actors express the different emotions through their different tones.
+The label of each utterance is validated by multiple raters and the intensities of emotions are conducted based on raters' responses on emotion strength.
 In our experiment, we use the same four emotions (\emph{angry}, \emph{happy}, \emph{neutral} and \emph{sad}) for classification.
 The five-fold cross validation is also incorporated for the robustness of the final conclusions.